dvmarinoff/Flux/README.md

 List of major trainers without FTMS:

-- Tacx Neo / 2 / 2T (using custom bluetooth solution)
+- Tacx Neo / 2 / 2T (using custom solution ANT+ over Bluetooth)

-- Wahoo Kickr (using custom bluetooth solution)
+- Wahoo Kickr (using custom solution, but support for FTMS is expected to land with firmware update 1st week of Feb 2021)

 ### FE-C over BLE (Tacx)